-The approach we use to ensure good discipline and in turn high standards of behaviour must be rooted in fairness for all children and consistency across the board.
+The approach we use to ensure good standards of behaviour must be rooted in fairness for all children and consistency across the board.
 The whole school system of using a Behaviour Chart (Good to Be Green) encourages children to be responsible for their own behaviour using a visual stimulus.
 Examples of good and unacceptable behaviour are used when discussing expected behaviour from children.
+Staff take time to discuss behaviour with children and how it could be improved or more appropriate choices made.